dzianis-dashkevich/cv/readme.md

 ##### Mentor (Jan 2019 - Sep 2019)

 ###### Highlights
-- Mentored people who wants to become software engineers and conducted technical discussions.
+- Mentored a group of three individuals with no prior software engineering experience, providing guidance and conducting technical discussions, leading all members to secure job offers.

 ---